nuuuwan/news_lk3_data/README.md

 *2024-04-18 12:00:00* · [`economynextcom`](https://economynext.com/sri-lanka-firms-expected-to-start-gender-equality-panels-in-planned-law-159033/) · `en`

-ECONOMYNEXT – Sri Lanka’s state agencies and private companies will be required to set up a gender equality panel, headed by a senior executive according to a draft law published in the government gazette
+ECONOMYNEXT – Sri Lanka’s state agencies and private companies will be required to set up a gender equality panel, headed by a senior executive according to a draft law published in the government gazette.

 The panel called a Gender Focal Point should be headed by an Additional Secretary or a deputy to the head of the institution or higher, the bill says.